bovino/bovino/README.md

 ## :star: Awards and certifications :star: ##

+- Winner of Kong 2022 Hackaton with the award "Top Overall Contribution" (https://konghq.com/conferences/kong-summit/hackathon and https://www.linkedin.com/feed/update/urn:li:activity:6981765066433916928/ and https://twitter.com/thekonginc/status/1577282942094790656)
+- Member of Kong Champions program
 - Java 8 Oracle Certified Associate
 - SCEA - Sun Certified Enterprise Architect for JEE 5 (Part 1/3)
 - Macromedia Certified ColdFusion Developer
-- Member of Kong Champions program
 - Former member of Team Macromedia for ColdFusion (later renamed for Adobe Community Experts)
 - Speaker at KongHQ "Destination:Scale" in 2021 with a session named "MAKE IT EASY: AUTOMATING TESTS AND DEPLOYMENT OF CUSTOM PLUGINS"
 - Speaker at TDC 2020, at the Kotlin Track with a session named "Using SpringBoot 2.3.0 with Kotlin and Gradle"